jpromanonet/pythonExperiments/README.md

 Every book is a folder.

 - Automating the boring stuff with python (18 Chaps)
-- How to think like a computer Scientist
+- How to think like a computer Scientist (21 Chaps)